toastmod/291Project/README.md

         - Top end car types for rental income in specific province/specific branch.
           - Parameterized
         - How many gold member per year
-        - How many transactions after gold member
+        - How many transactions after gold member (Average)
         - Sales
         - **The more complex the query, the higher the grade**